by Christine Lorraine Morgan ~ June 23, 2020

-Shuffling off to bed down the hallway toward his warm and cozy room, the tired priest thought he caught a faint whiff of something burning.
-A nagging recollection that the church’s boiler had been acting up tugged at his weary mind and prevented him from hitting the slumber zone.
+Shuffling off to bed down the hallway toward his warm and cozy room, Father Enright thought he caught a faint whiff of something burning.
+A nagging recollection that the church’s boiler had been acting up tugged at his weary mind and prevented the tired priest from hitting the slumber zone.

-Even though he was completely exhausted from a long day of administering sacraments, celebrating Mass, and tending to various prayer requests, he opted to bypass his comfy bed temporarily and peek out of the hall window near his room.
+Even though he was completely exhausted from a long day of administering sacraments, celebrating Mass, and tending to various prayer requests, he opted to bypass his comfy bed temporarily and investigate.
+He wouldn’t be able to rest until he discovered the source of the faint burning odor.

-Once he moved past the initial shock of absorbing that St. Michael’s Church was burning, there was but one driving force behind his next move.
-Clad in pajamas, robe and slippers, the priest dashed with the agility of a teenager out of the rectory’s back door, running across the adjoining yard toward the burning structure.
+Once he moved past the initial shock of absorbing that St. Michael’s Church was rapidly burning, there was but one driving force behind his next move.
+Clad in pajamas, robe and slippers, the priest dashed forward with the agility of a teenager.

-The year was 1973, and the only type of telephone that existed was the old-fashioned dial-tone kind that connected to landlines.
-This left him no simple way to phone for help and rescue God’s earthly existence simultaneously.
+The year was 1973, and the only type of telephone that existed was the old-fashioned dial-tone kind that connected to landlines, so there was no time to waste trying to get to a phone.
 Thus the startled man of the cloth did the only thing he could think of under the circumstances.

-The fire, which was starting to rage audibly as it spread rapidly across the polished wooden pews, was traveling more quickly than his overloaded brain could comprehend.
+As he entered the burning church through the front door, the fire was starting to rage audibly as it spread rapidly across the polished wooden pews.
+The relentless flames were traveling more quickly than Father Enright’s overloaded brain could comprehend.
 It was of no consequence to him, though, because the subject of his quest was in view.

 Lunging forward, oblivious to the heat and smoke, the father briskly swept the familiar blessed tabernacle off of the altar over which he had said Mass uncountable times.
 Once his hands had firmly secured this ornate breadbox-sized house of Christ, he realized that the fire was about to engulf the spot where he stood, and the main aisle he had just traversed was ablaze.

-Numb with the force of his mission, the dazed priest realized his exit route was no longer an option.
-He mustered up all of his courage and, through sheer force of will, ran straight into a tapestry of flames to reach the nearest window, the one next to the confessional booth.
+Numb with the force of his mission, the dazed priest realized that his exit route to the front door was no longer an option.
+He mustered up all of his courage and, through sheer force of will, ran straight into a tapestry of flames to reach the nearest port escape, the beautiful stained glass window next to the confessional booth.

 Setting the tabernacle on the bench where he had listened to thousands of sins, he seized the hot metal window latch firmly with both hands and pushed it as wide open as he could, ignoring how burned the scorched palms of his hands felt.